stigmaviago/gradle-recipes/recipes/transformMultiple/README.md

 This sample shows how to use the `CombiningOperationRequest.toTransform()` API on an object of type [Artifact.Multiple](https://developer.android.com/reference/tools/gradle-api/current/com/android/build/api/artifact/Artifact.Multiple) and [Artifact.Transformable](https://developer.android.com/reference/tools/gradle-api/current/com/android/build/api/artifact/Artifact.Transformable).
 This method is defined in [CombiningOperationRequest](https://developer.android.com/reference/tools/gradle-api/current/com/android/build/api/artifact/CombiningOperationRequest).

+This recipe also demonstrates the usage of [`TaskBasedOperation.wiredWith()`](https://developer.android.com/reference/tools/gradle-api/current/com/android/build/api/artifact/TaskBasedOperation#wiredWith(kotlin.Function1)), which is used to set up the `CombiningOperationRequest` transformation by hooking up the task inputs and output.

 This recipe contains the following directories:

 | Module                     | Content                                                     |